AAA predicts over 45 million Americans expected to travel during Memorial Day weekend - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE-HOLLYWOOD INTERNATIONAL AIRPORT, FLA.
-(WSVN) - Millions of Americans are set to travel by road and by sky this Memorial Day weekend with an estimated increase of 1.4 million travelers than last year, making it a record-breaking travel holiday, according to the AAA.
+(WSVN) - Millions of Americans are set to travel by road and by air this Memorial Day weekend, with an estimated increase of 1.4 million travelers compared to last year, making it a record-breaking travel holiday, according to the AAA.

-AAA estimates roughly 45.1 million Americans will hit the the road or take flight for the long Memorial Day weekend—traveling over 50 miles for the from home.
+AAA estimates that approximately 45.1 million Americans will travel more than 50 miles from home for the long Memorial Day weekend.

 “Pack light, pack appropriately, make sure you don’t pack any prohibited items.
 We also recommend, when possible, take alternative methods of transportation to the airport, including Uber, Lyft, have a family member drop you off or take transit,” said Cutié.